Freedom House Ambulance Service: Conflict with the mayor

 Opponent of the Freedom House Ambulance Service, Peter F. Flaherty became Mayor in 1970.
 The mayor opposed public/private partnerships, believing services paid for by the city should be directly overseen by it.
 Phil Hallen of the Falk Fund stated that he believed racism was also a factor in Flaherty's opposition to the service.
 Op-eds printed at the time accused the mayor of trying to eliminate the ambulance service to pander to the police union.
-Dr. Safar echoed this view, stating “racial prejudices with white police officers eager to maintain control of ambulances city-wide” were the cause of efforts to end Freedom House's ambulance services in the city.
+Dr. Safar echoed this view, stating "racial prejudices with white police officers eager to maintain control of ambulances city-wide" were the cause of efforts to end Freedom House's ambulance services in the city.

 Freedom House Ambulance Service's request to expand their contract with the city to cover additional parts of the city was denied by the mayor, despite their strong record.
 This denied them the chance to serve more affluent neighborhoods in which they would likely have been more able to collect the fees they charged for ambulance service.
 During Flaherty's time as Mayor, the city began providing payment for the ambulance contract late, and cut its portion of the ambulance service's operating budget by 50%.

-The Mayor also signed an ordinance barring the use of ambulance sirens in the downtown area, with noise complaints given as the reason.
+Flaherty also signed an ordinance barring the use of ambulance sirens in the downtown area, with noise complaints given as the reason.
 This slowed the paramedics when transporting patients to hospitals as well as their response time, allowing the police to reach more calls before them.

 In 1974, the Mayor announced plans for a citywide ambulance system to be staffed by police officers trained as paramedics.
 Faced with resistance from city council member Eugene DePasquale, the mayor agreed to fund the Freedom House Ambulance Service contract for one more year.
 At the end of the year, the Mayor then announced the creation of a citywide ambulance service to be staffed by non-police paramedics and the end of the contract with Freedom House.